Pakistan terrorist from Lashkar involved in murder of BJP leader in J&K

 The incident took place at the shop-cum-residence of BJP leader Wasim Bari, earlier district president of the party, where some motorcycle-borne terrorists attacked the three from a close range with a silencer-fitted revolver, they said.

-Bari was the face of the BJP in North kashmir and played a huge role in getting cadres for the party in there.
+Bari was the face of the BJP in North Kashmir and played a huge role in getting cadres for the party in there.

 The place of incident is barely 10 metres away from the main police station, they said.